home-assistant/home-assistant.io/source/_components/sensor.dyson.markdown

 ---

-The `dyson` sensor platform allows you to control your Dyson Purifier's filter life time.
+The `dyson` sensor platform reports information from the dyson air purifiers (temperature, humidity, particles, volatile compounds and filter life).

 You have first to setup the [Dyson component](/components/dyson/)